rbleattler/mdop-docs/mdop/appv-v4/microsoft-application-virtualization-management-system-release-notes.md

 WORKAROUND   Remove the trailing tilde from any CSIDL variable that exists in the OSD file.

-### <a href="" id="correct-syntax-for-decodepath-parameter-for-command-line-sequencer-"></a>Correct syntax for DECODEPATH parameter for command-line Sequencer
+### Correct syntax for DECODEPATH parameter for command-line Sequencer

 In the command-line Sequencer, when opening a package for upgrade and decoding it to the root of the Q drive, the syntax for the *DECODEPATH* parameter shouldn't include a trailing slash.

 WORKAROUND   You can use **Q:** rather than **Q:\\** (omitting the trailing “\\” character).

-### <a href="" id="when-upgrading-4-2-packages--you-encounter-problems-caused-by-windows-installer-files-in-the-virtual-file-system-"></a>When upgrading 4.2 packages, you encounter problems caused by Windows Installer files in the Virtual File System
+### When upgrading 4.2 packages, you encounter problems caused by Windows Installer files in the Virtual File System

 When upgrading a package from 4.2, you might experience issues relating to a mismatch of Windows Installer system files that were included by default in 4.2 and the Windows Installer libraries locally installed on your Sequencing workstation.
 The following files are located in CSIDL\_SYSTEM\\: